Head of Special Assets

 • Provide a clear recommendation on how project teams should proceed.

-• The per-project strategy will be presented to the Investment Committee (IC) for approval.
+• The per project strategy will be presented to Investment Committee (IC) for approval.

 Execution of the Exit strategy